 Now let’s all go and shout from our office rooftops “it’s about contribution NOT attribution.”
-And if you don’t agree, hopefully the following examples will help to convince you.
+And if you don’t agree, hopefully the following examples and discussions on incrementality measurement will help to convince you.

 When marketers chase after metrics such as ROAS, they are potentially optimizing on conversions that might have happened regardless of the advertising.
 And when marketers are fixated on attributing conversions to specific channels, they fail to consider the nuance in how much that channel actually contributed to the user converting.